Early Childhood BA (Hons) (with Foundation Year)

-Throughout your three years of study, you will have a variety of assessment methods including essays, exams, posters, and reflective journals.
+Throughout your three years of study, you will have a variety of assessment methods including essays, exams, e-portfolio, posters, and reflective journals.
 Feedback on assessments will be given to you online and you will also have the opportunity to meet face-to-face with your tutor.
 Longer pieces of writing are supported by interim constructive written and oral feedback.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

 Introduction to Early Childhood

 Your first year is an introduction to the interdisciplinary field of Early Childhood.
 You will study:

 The academic study of Early Childhood begins by understanding the changing constructs of childhood over time and across different socio cultural contexts.
 You will also trace the development of the field of study including the work of pioneers such as Froebel and Montessori.